 Craven District Council leases land in Bentham with which it provides car parking facilities.
-The annual rent is £1,365 and no parking income is derived.
-The council also leases several machines, the cost of which came to £7,430 during 19/20.
+The annual rent is £1,416 and no parking income is derived.
 The expenditure was charged to the Comprehensive Income & Expenditure Statement in 2019/20.

 Authority as a Lessor